 19 October.
 AGM, followed by a talk by John Barkham on Bird Migration at Tarifa, Spain and Winter birding in the Spanish Pyrenees

 After the AGM, John Barkham will give a talk on a Spanish theme with photos and videos from a trip to Tarifa at migration time and a February visit to the Pyrenees.

 16 November.
 Andrew Cleave.
 Birds and wildlife of Trinidad and Tobago

 Having previously run an Environmental Studies Centre, Andrew was awarded an MBE in 1995 for services to Environmental Education.
 He has published over 30 books on natural history and the environment, as well as writing numerous articles for natural history magazines.
 He is a prize-winning wildlife photographer and is a frequent lecturer to wildlife groups.
 He is also a committee member of the Lundy Field Society.
 He has travelled extensively and is a tour leader for Naturetrek.
 We welcome back Andrew who has been a regular speaker to the club for a number of years.

 Please note this meeting is a week earlier than normal on the second Tuesday of the month, the 21st being too near Christmas.
 This is members’ opportunity to show their own digital photos and videos of birds and other wildlife.
 Please contact Thelma Caine beforehand if you would like to take part (email email@example.com ).
 A ten-minute slot is available for around 6 members.
 On the night, please bring along your photos on a CD or memory stick.
 There will also be homemade mince pies to enjoy at the interval!

-Please make an effort to come along to the indoor meetings.
+Please make an effort to join our meetings.
 They are the best way of keeping in touch.